trickerer01/Ruxx/README.md

 [![Downloads](https://img.shields.io/github/downloads/trickerer01/Ruxx/total?color=brightgreen&style=flat)](https://github.com/trickerer01/Ruxx/releases/)

 ### What the hell?
 Ruxx is a content downloader with a lot of filters for maximum search precision (and ugly GUI).
-Supported sites are on your right
+Supported websites are in description, everywhere else ‒ abbreviations only

 ### How to use
 - \[Optional] Choose **Module** (website) to use.
 The icon in the bottom left corner will change accordingly